-WATCH: Have you tried watching Escape to the Country with Kate Humble yet?
+WATCH: Have you watched Escape to the Country yet?

 He began exploring Buddhism and took up Ashtanga yoga, and even ended up considering becoming a monk.
 He said: "I went to Thailand and was thinking of becoming a monk.
 I was considering it very seriously," before revealing a friend had talked him out of the idea.

 Alistair is now happily settled with his husband Daniel, and the pair offer free meditation and yoga classes.
 On his website, he wrote: "I am lucky to have found love and have a very understanding and supportive husband, Daniel...
 We're currently in a 1930s French sea captain’s cottage in the port of Newhaven.
 And we live there with our very big dog Ben."

 MORE: Escape to the Country's Alistair Appleton reveals surprising career path he almost pursued